Archived News/Activities

 magazine here at BBC Worldwide!
 Kathryn Vincent, March 2005 email ML adds: Kathryn has also promised a short item about her days at John Ruskin.
 "It was quite an interesting time," she relates.
 "I was in the last year to 'graduate' from Shirley High up to John Ruskin - we would attend Shirley for the first three years and then move over to Ruskin for the final two (and beyond) - which subsequently meant it was the beginning of John Ruskin Sixth-Form College and the move up to the old John Newnham site." |

-Peter Oxlade (JRCS 1940-44) recalls the genesis of the Sixth-Form College ... |
+Peter Oxlade (JRCS 1940-44) recalls the genesis of the Sixth-Form College... |

+The photograph shown left was taken on 21 July, 1992, to celebrate the completion of the new John Ruskin Sixth-Form College school building in Selsdon Park Road.
+The gentleman in the centre is Sir James Hamilton KBE, MBE, a Whitehall mandarin of some sort, I believe.
+The others are members of the Governing Body and Staff.
 As I mentioned in a previous item, JRHS headmaster William Patterson asked me in 1987 to become a governor at the new site in Shirley.
 I was also a founder member of the Governing Body of John Ruskin College, when in 1991 it became a Corporation.
 At that time Mrs. Anne Smith, who had joined the school from Selhurst Grammar School for Girls in 1971, and was a long time English Teacher at JRGS, became Principal, having taken over at Shirley from William Patterson in 1990.
 Anne Smith left in 1999; in 2010 current holder of the post of Principal was Tim Eyton-Jones. [more] Peter Oxlade, February 2005 email.

-1963-67) adds: You can see John Rowlands - our old JRGS Master -
+Roger Adcock (JRGS 1963-68) adds: You can see John Rowlands - our old JRGS Master -

 standing at the rear (second from left).
 And I think he is still there!